Fares-Basousy/Fares-Basousy/README.md

 ---

-# 👋 Hi, I'm Fares El Basousy
+# 👋 Hi, I'm Fares El-Basousy

 I’m a **Software Engineer** experienced in **Full-Stack Development** and **Cloud Engineering**, with a deep background in **AI** and **Deep Learning**.
 My specialization is in software engineering, but my diverse experience spans both front-end and back-end technologies as well as cloud services.